new orleans’ premier

 You must file your claim before the statute of limitations runs out in order to receive compensation for your injury.
 If you do not file in a timely manner, your entitlement to damages for your injuries may be lost.

-However, even though the statute of limitations in Louisiana for car accidents is normally one year, there are certain exceptions.
+However, even though the statute of limitations in Louisiana for car accidents is normally one year, there are certain exceptions:

 It is not always in your best interest to rely on exceptions, and if you can, you should always file your case within the one year deadline provided by the Louisiana statute of limitations.